35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 );

-What interviewers are looking for: Understanding that useOptimistic is about perceived performance, not actual performance.
-The operation takes the same time, but users feel the interface is faster.
-Bonus points for discussing rollback behavior on errors.
+The hook is about perceived performance, not actual performance.
+The operation takes the same time, but users feel the interface is faster because they see their action reflected immediately.

 Form Actions represent a paradigm shift that many developers miss because they look like a small syntax change.